Richard Amsel - Art That Keeps Giving...

 Approach and it yields more secrets.
 As you get a little closer, geometric patterns come in to focus.
 Intricate patterns carved in white marble start to emerge.
 Astonishing inlays of Turquoise, Lapis lazuli, Sapphires and Carnelien adorn the surface.

-This building unfurls like an Indian lotus flower, becoming ever more beautiful the closer you get.
+This building unfurls like an Indian lotus flower, more beautiful the closer you get.

 I get the same feeling when I look at any great art and it doesn't have to be a Van Gogh, a Monet or even a Rothko.
 I experience the same feeling when I look at some of the work of the late Richard Amsel.